 Magic Leap Inc., Principal Software Engineer: July 2015 - February 2021

-Works closely with technical team members and management across multiple teams in the development of both embedded device and host machine software.
-Apart from product development, responsibilities also encompass rapid prototyping, resulting in proof-of-concept software implementations, detailed specification of software requirements, as well as guiding the efforts of junior engineers.
-Areas of concentration involve interprocessor communication, inertial measurement, power management, audio control and routing, fuel gauging and battery charging.
+Worked closely with technical team members and management across multiple teams in the development of both embedded device and host machine software.
+Apart from product development, responsibilities also encompassed rapid prototyping, resulting in proof-of-concept software implementations, detailed specification of software requirements, as well as guiding the efforts of junior engineers.
+Areas of concentration involved interprocessor communication, inertial measurement, power management, audio control and routing, fuel gauging and battery charging.

 Zebra Technologies Corporation, Principal Staff Software Engineer: February 2012 - July 2015